tom-mi/iBrew/README.md

  * v0.4 Missing Coffee Smarter codes
  * web interface & rest api
  * History message is not finished
- * [will not fix] Should read status message 14/32 all the time in console mode
+ * Should read status message 14/32 all the time in console mode and in web interface.

 #### Contact
 [Bugs or issues](https://github.com/Tristan79/iBrew/issues).
 Donations & other questions <tristan@monkeycat.nl>